alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 npx hardhat run ./scripts/deployMint.js --network mumbai
 ```

 That's it.
-You've deployed your contract using Hardhat.
+You've deployed your contracts using Hardhat.
 You should see a contract address that you can use in a block explorer to monitor transactions.

 ## 4. Verify smart contracts with Hardhat